aarhusdavid/CPSC_354_Blog/5th_entry.md

 ### The game of billards example

+This is how he explains it with a game of billards:

 'If you were to make a movie of the balls bouncing off one another and the bumpers,<br/>
  the movie would look normal whether you ran it backward or forward: The collision <br/>
  physics would be the same, and you could work out the future configuration of the balls<br/>